robfallows/tunguska-reactive-aggregate/README.md

 ```

 - `sub` should always be `this` in a publication.
-- `collection` is the Mongo.Collection instance to query, or `null`.
-Setting `collection` to `null` disables backwards compatibility, in which an observer is automatically added on the collection.
+- `collection` is the Mongo.Collection instance to query.
+To preserve backwards compatibility, an observer is automatically added on this collection, unless `options.noAutomaticObserver` is set to `true`.

-  The backwards-compatible, deprecated options `observeSelector` and `observeOptions` will continue to be honoured when `collection` is a `Mongo.Collection`, but the recommended approach is to use `null` and `options.observers`, which replaces the original method with something more versatile.
+  The backwards-compatible options `observeSelector` and `observeOptions` are now **deprecated**, but will continue to be honoured on an automatically added observer.
+However, the recommended approach is to set `options.noAutomaticObserver` to `true` and define your own oberver(s) in `options.observers`.
 There is no guarantee that deprecated options will continue to be honoured in future releases.

 - `pipeline` is the aggregation pipeline to execute.
 - `options` provides further options: